Skip Navigation

 Funding

-Connecticut intends to seek additional funding from the FRA and the Federal Transit Administration for future phases of the Program, which include the following improvements to the NHHS rail line:
+Connecticut intends to seek additional Federal and State funding for future phases of the Program, which include the following improvements:

-• Adding the second track between north of Windsor to Springfield
+• Construction of the second track between Windsor and Springfield

 • New train equipment